Practical information

 Bus schedules and stops can be found on the LiO Occitanie website: https://www.lio-occitanie.fr

-- By bike : Electric Vélib' rental via the TLP Mobilités network (€1/30 min).
-Racks available in front of the Château Fort - Musée - Pyrénéen.
-Bike rentals: mountain bikes, road bikes, city bikes at Bike and Py: https://www.bikeandpy.com/fr/contact
+- By bike : electric Vélib' rental via the TLP Mobilités network (€1/30 min).
+Racks available in front of the Château Fort - Musée Pyrénéen.
+Bike rental: mountain bikes, road bikes, city bikes at Bike and Py: https://www.bikeandpy.com/fr/contact

-- By electric vehicle : Electric vehicle rental via the TLP Mobilités network and the "Citiz" app from the Lourdes Town Hall parking lot.
+- By electric vehicle : Electric vehicle rental is available through the TLP Mobilités network and the "Citiz" app from the Lourdes Town Hall parking lot.
 Register via the app and follow the instructions.
-Charging stations are available throughout the city for recharging your vehicle.
+Charging stations are located throughout the city.
 More information: https://chargemap.com/fr-fr/cities/lourdes-FR

 - By car : Parking spaces: Place Le Bondidier, Rue du Fort, Paul Harris Parking (1 hour free parking).